 All pupils must eat School lunch in the dining room.
 No food is to be taken out of the dining room.
 There may be exceptions to the rules for medical or personal reasons.
-This will be subject to agreement with parents and the Deputy Head Pastoral..
+This will be subject to agreement with parents and the Director of Pastoral Care.